premkyumnam/Task3_L2_GEOGRAPHIC-ANALYSIS/README.md

 <h2>🔹Project Overview:</h2>

 In this project, I analyzed a given restaurant dataset to explore insights on:
-1. Identify the most common combinations of cuisines in the dataset and
+1. Plot the locations of restaurants on a map using longitude and latitude coordinates.
-2. Determine if certain cuisines combinations tend to have higher ratings.
+2. Identify any pattrns or clusters of restaurants in specific areas.

 <h2>🔹 Key Insights: </h2>
 After performing a thorough analysis, here are the findings:<br>
 <h2>DBSCAN Clustering of Restaurant Locations</h2>

+1. Dense restaurant clusters: Restaurants in close proximity (e.g., city centers, food streets) are grouped together with the same cluster label, appearing in the same color.
+2. Isolated restaurants: Restaurants far from others are marked as noise (-1 cluster label), appearing differently or as isolated dots.
+3. Multiple hotspots: Separate clusters can represent distinct restaurant hubs in areas like markets, office districts, schools, or downtown areas.

+Visual Representation
+DBSCAN Clustering of Restaurant Locations is shown in the figure:
 <p align="left">
   <img src="download.png" alt="DBSCAN Clusters" width="600"><br>
-This scatter plot shows restaurant clusters based on locations with:<br>
-- X-axis: Longitude<br>
+- X-axis: Longitude
-- Y-axis: Latitude<br>
+- Y-axis: Latitude
-- Colored dots: DBSCAN cluster labels (0-18)<br>
+- Colored dots: DBSCAN cluster labels (0-18)
-- Gray dots (-1): Noise or outliers (restaurants not in any cluster)<br>
+- Gray dots (-1): Noise or outliers (restaurants not in any cluster)

-Each cluster groups restaurants that are geographically close."
+This plot provides valuable insights into the geographic distribution and clustering of restaurants in the area.

 </p>